rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 * I can remove bookmarks from my bookmark list

+* I receive appropriate feedback when I cannot submit a bookmark
+  * Check all validations in the API documentation (e.g. `title` and `url` field required)

 * I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated above the chosen selection

 * (Extension) I can edit the rating and description of a bookmark in my list